 - Holly berries

-Any other berry that you meet on your walks in the forest should also be avoided as there’s no knowing what kind of berry it might be.
+Any other berry you meet on your walks in the forest should also be avoided, as there’s no knowing what kind of berry it might be.

-If you’re in any doubt about whether your dog can eat a certain kind of berry, ask your vet.
+If you doubt whether your dog can eat a certain kind of berry, ask your vet.